leo92kgred/tf2ss_se/README.md

   </tr>
 </table>

-Moreover, there are more zero values than the state space model obtained from the tf2ss function.
+Moreover, there are more zero values than the state-space model obtained from the tf2ss function.

 ## another example

-The following example works properly with both the transfer function and the state space mode.
+The following example works properly with both the transfer function and the state-space mode.

 <pre>
 <code>